-The Mayo Clinic advises keeping your residence’s humidity between 30% to 50%.
-We’re aware that’s a wide range, so you can receive a free home comfort assessment.
+The Mayo Clinic advises keeping your residence’s humidity.
 During this appointment, our Experts will check humidity levels, visually check your current heating and cooling equipment and offer advice.

 These suggestions can incorporate a whole-home humidifier.
 This device hooks up with your furnace to provide stable humidity all around your residence.
 It’s superior to a portable humidifier, which is limited to humidifying a single room at a time.
 And these humidifiers can make a mess, dripping water as you shift them from room to room.

 4 Symptoms That Your House’s Indoor Humidity is Off

 When the humidity in your residence isn’t in balance, it can lead to a few problems.
 Here are several symptoms that your house’s humidity is off.

 - You aren’t sleeping well.
 The National Sleep Foundation says excessively dry air can make you more susceptible to getting sick, since your nasal passages get dry.
 And being ill means you usually won’t sleep great.
 The dry air can also cause your throat to feel scratchy and make it more difficult for you to count sheep.
 It might also worsen snoring.

 - You’re frequently getting shocked.
 Dry air causes more static electricity.
 You can keep the static controlled by keeping your home’s humidity level.

 - Your wood cabinets, flooring or furniture is splitting or appears damaged.
 Air that’s too arid can break wooden items, since it removes moisture.
 Using a whole-home humidifier can keep your things and house looking great.